 Estrone

-Estrone, as well as the other estrogens, are synthesized from cholesterol and secreted mainly from the ovaries, though it can also be formed from adrenal androgens in adipose tissue.
-Relative to estradiol, both estrone and estriol have far weaker activity as estrogens.
+Estrone, as well as the other estrogens, are synthesized from cholesterol and secreted mainly from the ovaries, though they can also be formed from adrenal androgens in adipose tissue.
+Relative to estradiol, both estrone and estriol have far weaker activity than estrogens.

 What is Estrone?